 Gravity Forms is worth every penny.

-In case you’re not convinced, I wanted to share some ways I’ve used it this past year to make my life easier and my site development cycle speedier.
+In case you’re not convinced, I wanted to share some ways I’ve used to make my life easier and my site development cycle speedier.
 I’ll break it down by the three available license options to give you an idea of what you can do at each level.

 The personal plan only allows for use on a single site (but with unlimited forms).